-Tell us about your favourite activity/project in GIS.
+Tell us about your favourite activity/project at GIS.

 This year, I joined the “Make A Wish” CCA; in this CCA a group of students help to plan and create a dream day for children facing a life-threatening disease.
 I really love watching the kids’ faces light up as they see their wish fulfilled.
 One particular occasion which touched me the most was when we invited Hafiq into school to a room bursting with his favourite thing ever: Lego.
 It was gratifying for our team to see how his face lit up with sheer joy as he was wheeled into the room.
 What’s more, he was able to share this special moment with all of his extended family to really make this an even more memorable day.
 It really brings things into perspective for me, how a small act of kindness can really make a huge difference to someone’s life.

-What is the best part about studying in GIS?
+What is the best part about studying at GIS?

 The teachers, of course.
 The teachers at GIS commit one hundred and ten percent into our education, ensuring we acquire the necessary skills and knowledge to succeed not only in our studies but also in everyday life.
 The teachers at GIS go above and beyond the normal call of duty to guarantee we flourish into wholesome people.
 Their constant motivation and belief in us have really made all the difference.